New Date – 21 June 2019. Early Bird Registration closes 15 April

 How to Register

-- Email firstname.lastname@example.org for a registration form for completion and to secure your seat.
+- Download a registration form and complete it to secure your seat.

-- Please complete the registration form and Terms and Conditions acceptance and forward it to email@example.com
+- Please send completed registration form and Terms and Conditions acceptance to email@example.com

 - Upon the completion and receipt of the registration form, a confirmation letter and tax invoice will be sent.